casdoor/casdoor-website/docs/integration/java/RuoYi.md

     ![login button](/img/integration/java/RuoYi/loginButton.png)
     ![data loginForm](/img/integration/java/RuoYi/loginForm.png)
-    Here, I have written the URL, but you can obtain it using the Casdoor-Vue-SDK or Casdoor-SpringBoot-SDK.
+    The URL can also be obtained from Casdoor-Vue-SDK or Casdoor-SpringBoot-SDK.

 5. Since we are no longer using the original login method, delete the cookie and checkcode methods.